 Conclusions CD44+CD24^{-/low} and ALDH1+ phenotypes seem to identify CSC with distinct levels of differentiation.
 It seems that the paramount method and biomarkers that identify breast CSC within the distinct molecular subtypes need to be better explored, because it is pivotal to translate the CSC concept to clinical practice.
+In the future, the recognition of reliable markers to distinguish the CSC need is produced within which we have been we have been accounted within the future.

-In the future, the recognition of reliable markers to distinguish the CSC pool in each molecular subtype will be decisive for the development of specific target
+to distinguish the CSC pool in each molecular subtype will be decisive for the development of specific target therapies.